Skip to main content

 one-sentence fix recommendation.
 Return as a markdown table.

-GPT-5: Excellent structured output — the table is clean and sortable.
-Catches the OWASP Top 10 items reliably.
-Occasionally misses more subtle timing or concurrency issues.
+GPT-5.5: Excellent structured output — the table is clean and sortable.
+Catches the OWASP Top 10 items reliably and, at high reasoning effort, is strong on logic errors and authentication bypass patterns like missing constant-time comparison in token validation.
+Occasionally misses the more subtle timing or concurrency issues.

-Opus 4.7: Most thorough on the concurrency and token lifecycle findings.
-The analysis of race conditions in session handling is notably more complete than the other two.
+Claude Opus 4.8: Most thorough on the concurrency and token lifecycle findings.
+The analysis of race conditions in session handling is notably more complete than the other two, and across a ~3,000-line module it holds context without losing the thread between files.
 Table output is clean when explicitly requested.

-Winner: Opus 4.7 — The depth on concurrency and token lifecycle issues matters in production auth code where those are the hardest bugs to catch in code review.
+Winner: Claude Opus 4.8 — The depth on concurrency and token lifecycle issues matters in production auth code where those are the hardest bugs to catch in code review.

 12. Research Synthesis Across Documents